Pope marks Holy Thursday ahead of prison feet-washing ritual

 The Vatican is still going ahead with the procession’s lineup of participants, who take turns carrying a lightweight cross during the procession, which is presided over by the pontiff and recalls Jesus’ death by crucifixion.

-Holy Week culminates on Easter Sunday, two days later.
+Holy Week culminates on Easter Sunday.